MichaelShaulskiy/Claw/README.md

 # Claw
-Turing Complete C Preprocessor with Pattern Matching
+A C Preprocessor with a turing complete, custom mixin language focused on text and AST transforms